In the US, about 160,000 bariatric operations are done in each year. Development of safer laparoscopic approaches has made this surgery more popular.

 Metabolic bone disease: Obese patients are at risk of vitamin D deficiency and metabolic bone disease, sometimes with secondary hyperparathyroidism.
 Patients should be screened and treated for these disorders before surgery, particularly because vitamin D deficiency is common preoperatively and poor absorption develops postoperatively.

 Diabetes: Because poorly controlled diabetes increases the risk of adverse surgical outcomes, glycemic control should be optimized before surgery.
+A reasonable target range for HbA1c, corresponding to preoperative blood sugar control that may predict shorter hospital stays and improved bariatric procedure outcomes, is 6.5 to 7.0%.

 Nutrition: Obese patients are at risk of nutritional deficiencies, which can be exacerbated postoperatively because food preferences and tolerance change, stomach acidity changes, and absorption from the small intestine is decreased.
 Routine measurement of vitamin D, vitamin B12, folate, and iron levels is recommended.
 For certain patients, measuring levels of other nutrients, such as thiamin (vitamin B1), may also be indicated.